Evaneos/front-config/README.md

 - tabWidth: 4
   Makes the code easier to read
 - singleQuote: true
-  We think doubleQuote might be (just a bit) better, but it would generate a lot of changes, so not worth it.
+  We think doubleQuote might be (just a bit) better, but it would generate a lot of changes, so it would not be worth it.

 What's important is for every project to have prettier enabled.
 It doesn't really matter if some projects have little changes over it (eg: printWidth being defaulted to 80);